 They are malaria carriers and can spread diseases like the Zika virus, dengue, and yellow fever.

 Here are a few steps you can take to make your garage and yard less habitable for these pesky insects.

 Remove Stagnant Water

-The first, and most important step is to remove any standing water on your property.
-This is the surest way to deter mosquitoes since it prevents females from laying eggs.
+So, the first and most important step is to remove any standing water on your property.
+This is the best way I’ve found of repelling mosquitoes since it prevents females from laying eggs.

 Here are some tips that you might not have thought about: